A snapshot captures the state of your environment at a point in time. Snapshots don’t include data that's hosted on external data sources.

 When you restore content from a snapshot you have several options.
 You can restore only the content that's inside the snapshot, restore everything in your environment, or restore a specific set of items in the snapshot (custom).

-- Replace Snapshot Content Only - Everything that's in the snapshot is restored.
+- Replace Snapshot Content Only - Everything in the snapshot that's supported in your environment is restored.
 Any content type excluded from the snapshot remains unchanged in your environment.

 Any content type excluded from the snapshot is restored to its default state, that is, "no content".
 For example, if you chose not to include data flows in the snapshot, any data flows that exist on your system are deleted when you restore the snapshot and the data flow component is restored with default settings.
 There are some exceptions; if the snapshot doesn’t contain any file-based data sets, plug-ins, or extensions these items are left unchanged.